neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 That earlier `index_part.json`` contained the file size of the pre-overwrite L1.
 If the overwritten L1 has a different file size, node B will refuse to read data from the overwritten L1.
 Effectively, the data in the L1 has become inaccessible to node B.
-If node B already uploaded an index part itself, all subsequent attachments will use node B's index part, and run into the same probem.
+If node B already uploaded an index part itself, all subsequent attachments will use node B's index part, and run into the same problem.

 If we ever introduce checksums instead of checking just the file size, then a mismatching bit pattern (2) will cause similar problems.